davidmaceachern/blog/content/posts/2020-10-08---javascript-heap-out-of-memory copy.md

 ---
 A good place to begin when learning about developing Cloud Native solutions is with collecting some data and storing it in a filesystem.

+You might not have access to an AWS account, or you might be wanting a provider agnostic solution.
+AWS free tier is very generous and definitely enough for small organisations to get their business value out there to test ideas.

 The cloud has a reputation of being complex, but it consists of components that have existed for decades.
 One of these components helps us to store data in a filesystem, and in the cloud this is known as an object store.

 We can draw parallels with object stores and the filesystem that we use on our desktop machines.